 Diehard NFL fans look forward to the Super Bowl all year round, while even casual fans who don’t pay much attention to football perk up whenever it rolls around.
 A good part of that attraction comes from being able to bet—and bet big—on it.

 Now that it’s legal to bet on the Super Bowl in Ontario through the Ontario Lottery and Gaming Corp.’s Proline Plus, and plenty of new online sportsbook apps, Super Bowl betting volume — already pegged in the billions of dollars — will surge even further.

-Betting on the pro football championship can be lots of fun and exciting, but that comes with a really big caveat.
+Betting on the Super Bowl can be exciting, but that comes with a really big caveat.
 You still have to bet it smart.

 Ways to bet on the Super Bowl

 While it may be the only NFL game going on for the day, don’t mistake that for a lack of betting options.
 So, how do you bet on the Super Bowl?
 There are several different ways to bet on the Big Game, and sportsbooks tend to go all out with offerings.
 At the top of the list are the main bet types for football.
 When the Super Bowl approaches, you’ll find a listing that looks like this.